Link2004tw/quantum-energy-contracts/docs/Contract functions.md

 - Throws `Error` if `address` is not a valid Ethereum address.
 - Throws custom errors from `handleContractError`, such as:
+    - `PartyNotAuthorized`: If the address is not authorized.
     - `PartyNotFoundInList`: If the address is not in the authorized list.
     - `OwnableUnauthorizedAccount`: If the caller is not the contract owner.
     - `EnforcedPause`: If the contract is paused.
-- Throws `Error` for other transaction failures (e.g., insufficient funds).
+- Throws `Error` for transaction failures (e.g., insufficient funds).

 ### Usage Example